CongducPham/LowCostLoRaGw/gw_advanced/new_cloud_design/README-NewCloud.md

 Re-design of the cloud support module for the low-cost LoRa gateway
 ===================================================================

-Important: You should have the advanced version of the gateway.
+**IMPORTANT**: You should have the **advanced** version of the gateway.
 Then update it as described below if you want to use the new cloud management approach.

 WHY: The purpose of this update is to simplify cloud management with data upload on various clouds performed in a more generic manner.